benjaminwilcox/ghidra-server-iac/README.md

   - Seeds user accounts from `ghidra_users`.
   - Registers a `systemd` service for automatic startup.
 - An **AWS Budget** with email alerts, if `enable_budget = true`.
+  - Sets a monthly USD limit.
+  - Sends email alerts when forceasted spend exceeds 80% and when actual spend exceeds 100%
+  - Budgets are account-wide.
+  - Budgets do not stop resources.
+You must still run `tofu destroy`.

 **Outputs** (after apply)